Tenerife: Tourism

 In the more lush and green north of the island, the main focus of development for tourism has been in the town of Puerto de la Cruz.
-Puerto de la Cruz is home to the SeaWorld-owned zoo, Loro Parque, which has been accused of mistreatment of animals in its captivity, including orcas and is currently boycotted by major travel agents including TUI Group (Thomson) and Thomas Cook.
+Puerto de la Cruz is home to the SeaWorld-owned zoo, Loro Parque, which has been accused of mistreatment of animals in its captivity, including orcas and is currently boycotted by major travel agents including Thomas Cook.

 In the 19th century large numbers of foreign tourists came, especially British, showing interest in the agriculture of the islands.
 With the world wars, the tourism sector weakened, but the second half of the 20th century brought renewed interest.
 Initial emphasis was on Puerto de la Cruz, and for all the attractions that the Valle de la Orotava offered.
 By 1980, tourism was focused in south Tenerife.
 The emphasis was on cities like Arona or Adeje, shifting to tourist centres like Los Cristianos or Playa de Las Americas, which now house 65% of the hotels on the island.
 Tenerife receives more than 5 million tourists every year; of the Сanary islands Tenerife is the most popular.

 Currently, the municipality of Adeje in the south of the island has the highest concentration of 5 star hotels in Europe and also has what is considered the best luxury hotel in Spain according to World Travel Awards.